 You have to visit Rome to experience this diversity.
 For a modern day traveler, Rome has plenty to offer in terms of a historic experience and contemporary entertainment.

 Roman culture stems from its strong family-centric social structure.
-The close knit families provide solid support to all members.
+The close-knit families provide solid support to all members.
 You can see this character in all walks of life in Rome.

 Interestingly, your physical appearance makes a huge difference in Rome, especially when you visit the local markets and try to gel with the locals.
 Romans are fashion conscious.
-Although the influx of huge number of tourists has softened the Romans’ stance on appearances, traditional families still judge your family’s background, social status and education by your attire.
+Although the influx of the huge number of tourists has softened the Romans’ stance on appearances, traditional families still judge your family’s background, social status, and education by your attire.

 Do keep in mind that in Italy in general and Rome in particular, first appearances matter.
-Locals assess you within the first few seconds of meeting and that impression lasts.
+Locals assess you within the first few seconds of meeting, and that impression lasts.
 In Roman culture, greetings are often enthusiastic, but formal.